nguyentran0212/personal-server/Docs/Backup-Mechanism.md

 Nautical is a lightweight, containerized backup solution that:
 - Operates as a Docker service with a built-in scheduler.
 - Uses Docker labels to identify and group volumes.
-- Creates compressed archives (`.tar.gz`) of specified volumes.
-- Resumes application containers after snapshotting to maintain consistency.
+- Know to stop and restart containers to avoid corrupting databases.

 ## 2. How Nautical Is Wired into Your Stack